gazolla/JavaMCPClient/README_EN.md

 ## 🤖 What is MCP?

 The **Model Context Protocol (MCP)** is a protocol that defines a standard for connecting language models to contexts and tools.
-Its main characteristics include:

 ## 📦 Included Projects